Explore Ancient Greece: Athens to Athens Itinerary

 Things to do

-- Soak in a hot spring.
+• Soak in a hot spring.
 The Kythnos thermal springs in the village of Loutra One is indoors at Agioi Anargyroi spa, and the other is outdoors at Kakavos.
-The springs are said to have therapeutic properties and help alleviate the pain of arthritis.
+Locals say the springs have therapeutic properties and help alleviate the pain of arthritis.

 Return to Athens and end your Athens to Athens Itinerary.
-You can choose to stay in Athens longer.
+You can choose to stay in Athens longer to enjoy views of the Acropolis, dining, shopping, and more.
 We will assist you in making arrangements for hotels and transfers.

 Yachts for Your Athens to Athens Itinerary